top of page

 Building Spiritual and Imaginative Infrastructure

-The ask was for us to reconnect economic thinking with spiritual wisdom.
-This resonates with the growing recognition within regenerative economics that we must shift "from optimization to balance," recognizing that the pandemic taught us that "efficiency isn't everything" and that resilience requires distributed capacity throughout the system.
+We must reconnect economic thinking with spiritual wisdom.
+This resonates with the growing recognition within regenerative economics that we must shift "from optimization to balance."
+The pandemic taught us that "efficiency isn't everything," and resilience requires distributed capacity throughout the system.

-This spiritual infrastructure must be paired with imagination infrastructure for the end of capitalism.
-As the old world dies, we need spaces to imagine and build the new, to bring shame back into discussions that deserve no platform, and to have the uncomfortable conversations that political correctness often shuts down.
+This spiritual infrastructure must be paired with imaginative infrastructure for the end of capitalism.
+As the old world dies, we need spaces to imagine and build anew, to bring shame back into discussions that deserve no platform, and to have the uncomfortable conversations that political correctness often shuts down.

-Thank you to the P4NE team, for once again holding a space where active hope can flourish.
-I am filled with gratitude and anticipation to witness how this community finds the courage to do the right thing, and I cannot wait to see how far the needle has moved when we next meet at next years annual gathering.
+Thank you to the P4NE team for once again holding a space where active hope can flourish.
+I am filled with gratitude and anticipation to witness how this community finds the courage to do the right thing.
+I cannot wait to see how far the needle has moved when we next meet at next year's annual gathering.

 Comments